cloudbees-days/helloapp-nodejs/README.md

 # helloworld-nodejs
-A simple Node.js JavaScript application to use with the CD Acceleration with CloudBees Workshop
+A simple Node.js JavaScript application to use with the CloudBees DevOptics Workshop